 Expandable Storage Options

-Anbernic does not offer any expandable storage option on the Win600, so you are stuck with the default 128 GB onboard storage.
+Anbernic offers no expandable storage option on the Win600, so you are stuck with the default 128 GB onboard storage.
 The Deck is way better, with support for additional storage via a micro SD slot.

 Software – Operating System